priyajakhar/ECE536-Adaptive-Cruise-Control/README.md

 Adaptive Cruise Control (ACC) is a real-time system that controls the set cruising speed of a vehicle and maintains a safe distance from vehicles ahead.
 The main purpose of the system is to reduce driver fatigue during long journeys.

-* In our project, we used the TI Robotics Systems Learning Kit (TI-RSLK) to act as a vehicle.
+* We used the TI Robotics Systems Learning Kit (TI-RSLK) to act as a vehicle.
+* TI-RSLK uses Microcontroller MSP432 which was programmed using Energia IDE.
+* Main peripherals are DC motors with in-built encoders and HC-SR04 ultrasonic sensor.
-We performed system identification, modeled the system and designed a PID controller for it.
-The PID controller works around the encoder readings of the wheel motors to try to maintain constant speed.
-The distance from the lead vehicle detected using ultrasonic sensor HC-SR04 decides the mode the vehicle operates under.
+* We performed system identification, modeled the system and designed a PID controller for it.
+* The mode of operation of the bot is decided by the proximity with the lead vehicle.
+Elegoo robot car kit was used for lead vehicle.
+  - Constant speed logic utilizes PID control loop depending on feedback from the encoders and ultrasonic sensor.
+  - Safe distance logic governed by open loop control derived from data gathered during experiments.